MAECProject/MAECProject.github.io/documentation/data_model_overview/container/index.md

 title: Overview of the MAEC Container Data Model
 ---

 The MAEC Container data model enables a user to share any collection of MAEC characterized data.
-Currently, the data model simply enables a user to share a collection of MAEC Packages.
+Currently, the data model simply enables a user to share a collection of <a href="http://maecproject.github.io/documentation/data_model_overview/package/">MAEC Packages</a>.
 The data model will be expanded and further defined to include other components as dictated by future needs.

 ## The MAEC Container Output Format